bainewedlock/workflowdemo/README.md

 - check out what you need from Program.cs, it has comments
 - Complete/Terminated workflows get purged after 14 days
   (see CleanupWorkflowService.cs)
+- Remove jQuery (in _Layout.cshtml and from wwwroot)
+- copy walzworkflow.css and reference it in _Lyout.cshtml_